Abzom33/Docker-learning/README.md

 - This is because the web contianer is unable to find the python redis package , this is beacuse the package sits outside the container.

-This because I used a multi stage docker-compose.yml in which I did not use the correct dir where the pip packages live : `/usr/local/lib/python3.12/site-packages `.
-For simplicity I removed the Multi-stage build.
+This was because I used a multi-stage docker-compose.yml in which I did not use the correct dir where the pip packages live: `/usr/local/lib/python3.12/site-packages`.
+My `COPY --from=build /app /app` line only copied the `/app` directory from the build stage, not the installed packages themselves. pip installs into that site-packages path, which lives outside `/app`, so none of it made it into the final image.
+For simplicity I removed the multi-stage build since it is not necessary for this challenge.

 Multi-stage build :